2022-G2-Labib/Graduation-Project/README.md

  # Labib🦻🏻
-Labib is an android app that helps people who are interested to learn about Arabic sign language by giving the learner interactive lessons and an AI quizs
+Labib is an android app that helps people who are interested to learn about Arabic sign language by giving the learner Numbers, Alphabet, and words lessons.
+Moreover, Labib provided quizzes in two types the first one with interactive games and the second one with AI quizzes.

 ![Happy](https://user-images.githubusercontent.com/90304225/160501693-848b4811-ec1d-40c1-9c52-04675a21807b.PNG)